-Here you can see two Roman sphinx, one of the largest ancient monoliths ever built and lots of artefacts which have been discovered in this area.
+Here you can see two Roman sphinx, one of the largest ancient monoliths ever built and lots of artefacts that have been discovered in this area.

 Don’t miss out on a visit to the storeroom tombs beneath which are the only lasting remains of the Great Library of Alexandria.
 These caves would have held a lot of the ancient scriptures.